LightningStrike83/fip/README.md

 11/27/22- Added preliminary info for logo for website (placing/sizing/etc.)
-11/29/22- Added pictures to folders; to add to wireframe 11/30/22- Added pictures to code, added some enhanced pictures to folders, some CSS cleanup 12/1/22- Added pictures to lightboxes, stylized index and mobile
+11/29/22- Added pictures to folders; to add to wireframe 11/30/22- Added pictures to code, added some enhanced pictures to folders, some CSS cleanup 12/1/22- Added pictures to lightboxes, stylized index and mobile, updated assets like wireframe and logos

 Credits
 Chi- Advisor, Motivator